 All relationships, platonic and romantic, have an essential thing in common – a level of trust.
 Demonstrating trust in your partner in all situations is the difference between a long-term marriage or friendship from one that ends abruptly.
+It is not too difficult to rebuild broken trust.

 You may have heard the cliché, “Trust is earned, not given.”
 It’s imperative to keep this in mind even after you’ve earned said trust, as it becomes the standard for the relationship.
 Although confidence is earned over some time, it can be lost in an instant, making it essential to keep up the energy used to create it.
 After it’s been established, anything below this level of effort could cause a rift in the relationship.